18F/handbook/docs/engineering/drupal-site-building.md

 #### How we do this

-* We don’t (normally) upgrade, we reconstruct and port existing data.
+* We don't (normally) upgrade, we reconstruct and port existing data.
 * Either make no design changes and port exact existing functionality, OR consider the project to be a ground-up redesign.

 #### When to do it

-* When there’s sufficient budget and time to accomplish it.
+* When there's sufficient budget and time to accomplish it.
 * When there are equivalent contrib modules.

 ### When to avoid